 If you file a personal injury claim for your accident, you can receive money for your pain and suffering.
 But it’s not easy to determine how much money you will receive.
 Every personal injury case is different and everyone suffers in a unique way.
 There’s no single formula for calculating the amount of pain and suffering one person experiences.
 Typically, judges tell a jury to use their sense and experience to calculate a fair amount of compensation.

 Although the court doesn’t use a formula to calculate pain and suffering, you may be able to.
 Your lawyer can use a formula known as a multiplier to estimate your compensation.
 Your pain and suffering could be calculated by multiplying your medical bills and lost earnings by a certain number.
+For any kind of legal help, you can visit Strom & Associates.

 The multiplier is usually a number between 1.5 and four.
 For extreme pain and suffering, you would get a higher multiplier.
 The value you receive is an estimate of how much compensation you can receive for pain and suffering.